 However, it is recognized that circumstances could change in the future which result in increased demand for use of this parking lot by the public to access the beach.
+In fact, the beach fronting this parking lot is currently expected to receive a large amount of sand as part of the dredging of San Diego Bay for the Navy Homeporting Project (approved by the Commission through the Federal Consistency Certification process).
 Therefore, the applicant has proposed to limit the permit to 3 years and to monitor the parking lot during this period, with the results of that monitoring reported to the Commission.
 Special Condition Nos.
 2 and 3 have been attached to reiterate and further define the applicants proposal.
-Specifically, Special Condition #2 limits the duration of the permit to a three year period from the date of on Commission action.
+Specifically, Special Condition #2 limits the duration of the permit to a three year period from the date of Commission action.

 Special Condition #3 requires submittal of a final monitoring program which would outline the methods by which the proposed valet program will be implemented, enforced, and monitored.
-The monitoring program will be conducted on two weekends and holidays each month during the summer and be used to determine the use of the parking lot by the general public at 6:00 p.m. and, the number of spaces used by valets and the number of empty spaces in the lot at sunset and one hour after sunset.
+The monitoring program will be conducted on two weekends and each month during the summer and on the July 4th holiday and be used to determine the use of the parking lot by the general public at 6:00 p.m. and, the number of spaces used by valets and the number of empty spaces in the lot at sunset and one hour after sunset.
 The monitoring data will be submitted to the Commission annually and can be used in review of any subsequent permit or amendment requests to determine any impacts the valet parking may have on the public's ability to park in this beach lot.